reach-sh/reach-developer-portal/readme.md

     touch en/pages/colors-and-shapes/index.md
     ```

 1. Add content to the index.md file.
-For sample content, browse to the [sample](https://reach-sh.github.io/en/pages/sample/) page, click the Pencil icon, click the second Pencil icon, and copy.
-For more variety, see the [Demo](https://reach-sh.github.io/en/pages/demo/) page.
+For sample content, browse to the [Sample Page](https://reach-sh.github.io/en/pages/sample/), click the Pencil icon, click the second Pencil icon, and copy.
+For more variety, see the [Demo Page](https://reach-sh.github.io/en/pages/demo/).

 1. Generate the webpage: